raghibm14/Walkin/README.md

 Visit: 'https://drive.google.com/open?id=0B7-5956pGxPVdkFXNU9UZEIybDg' and see how it works.

 ## Wanna try on your own?
 Download the folder 'Built app'.
 This folder has the .exe file.
 Now download the 'AssetBundles' folder inside 'ProjectFolder'.
-Copy the link to folder 'Assetbundles'.
+Copy the link to folder 'Assetbundles' download on your local machine.
 Paste it in a browser.
 Copy link address of 'ifmrbng1' (Have a look at the demo video once to counter-check how the url should look like).
 Run the .exe file and paste this as the url there.
 Write 'ifmrbuilding' as resource name.
 You are good to go now!